PhilipQuirke/SkyCombAnalystHelp/Errors.md

 While the flight log will contain the drone direction, information on the gimbal direction may not be contained in the flight log.

 SkyComb Analyst copes with this gimbal lag automatically.

+## Camera down angle
+The gimbal could be pointing the cameras at the horizon, or straight down at the ground, or somewhere inbetween.

+This angle is key to SkyComb Analyst calculations.
+The drone flight log often does <u>not</u> contain this angle.

+SkyComb Analyst provides a manual process for the operator to specific the "camera down angle" for a given drone flight.
+After the operator enters this value in SkyComb Analyst, SkyComb Analyst handles the calculations automatically.

+Caveat: The SkyComb flight protocol recommends the camera be pointed straight down during the flight.
+SkyComb Analyst has mostly been tested on flights with this camera configuration.

+# Thermal Video Processing Errors
+The above sections detail errors that can be quickly analysed when loading the drone flight data and associated Lidar data.
+That is, the above corrections are implemented without relying on the contents of the videos.

+This section details errors related to the processing of the thermal video.

+## Thermal Video Resolution
+The SkyComb Analyst image processing algorithms are limited by the resolution and frame rate of the thermal video.
+While the thermal video may have a resolution of 640x360, the underlying sensor may have a lower resolution, with some on-camera hardware algorithm generated the higher-resolution video.

+## Thermal Threshold
+Thermal image processing algorithms must look at an image and decide which pixels are "hot" and which are "not hot" using a "threshold value".

+SkyComb Analyst can't automatically detect or calculate the "best" threshold value.
+SkyComb Analyst provides a way for the operator to determine the best value.
+Once the operator has entered this value, SkyComb Analyst applies the threshold automatically.

+## Drone Height & Object Location
+The "Comb" image processing algorithm detects objects - on the ground or in trees above ground.

+Frame by frame, using the estimated drone height, SkyComb Analyst calculates the Northing / Easting location of the object.
+Each frame is an independent experiment.
+If the estimated drone height is <u>incorrect>/u>, then the location of the object changes in a linear fashion, in the drone direction-of-flight.

+If several independent objects are being tracked at the same time, these objects will also show this pattern.

+SkyComb Analyst "back calculates" a refined drone height that would minimise the movement of all the visible objects in a flight leg.
+It applies this refined drone height to the full flight leg.

+In test flights, where 8 hot objects are concurrently visible in the thermal video, this method refined the drone height by 3.2 meters, and refined the location object location to +/- 8 cms!

+There is good reason to believe that this approach is correctly calculating the drone height.

+These drone height per flight leg corrections are "pushed back" into the drone data.

+## Object Height
+The "Comb" image processing algorithm detects objects - on the ground or in trees above ground.
+Frame by frame, using the refined drone height, SkyComb Analyst calculates the height of each object above ground.

+It does this using TBA